 - Contributions and comments from Heads of Service.

 - Internal Audit review for comment

 - Review and approval by Management Board

-- Review and comment by the Audit Committee
+- Review and approval by the Audit Committee

-- Review and approval by Cabinet and full Council

-The next paragraphs give more detail regarding the actual review process, and actions undertaken during 2008/09.
+The next paragraphs give more detail regarding the actual review process, and actions undertaken during 2009/10.